 - Follow a regular nighttime ritual for reviewing the day and getting ready to sleep.

-– The conversation could be about fun you had that day.
+- The conversation could be about the fun you had that day.

-– The preschooler might join in familiar song or help put toys away.
+- The preschooler might join in a familiar song or help put toys away.

 As your child’s communication increases, his participation in conversations will grow.
 Ask relatives to find a routine to share with your preschooler.
 Offer examples of conversations to family members so they understand how to help.
 Routines are a remarkable way to encourage language.

 Remarks to use within routines!